Menu

 4. Describe Attempts to Settle

 Outline the steps you have taken to resolve the issue.
-Refer to the Demand Letter by date and state what was demanded of the defendant and what (if anything) the defendant did in response to the letter.
+Refer to the demand letter by date and state what was demanded of the defendant.
+Set out what the defendant did or did not do in response to the letter.

 • such other costs as the Honourable Court may deem just